wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-03_Restconf_Introduction_Part2.md

 ![Restconf](/images/2020-04-03-1.png)

 The response in POSTMAN is quite lengthy, so let's also do the same through SSH (directly to the device).
+You will see that (obviously) Postman returns the same interface information as through the CLI.
 ```bash
 csr1000v-1#show ip interface brief
 Interface              IP-Address      OK?
 Method Status                Protocol